 You are reading the Original Version (CLB5+) Read Simple Version (CLB3-4) Going on a trip soon?
-Whether it’s for vacation, business or any other reason, travelling outside the province or abroad can be a pleasurable experience if you plan ahead and make good preparations.
-Remember to do the following before you leave: Before you buy your ticket, go to the Government of Canada’s Travel Advice and Advisories.
-Know the current issues in a particular destination like natural hazards or safety and security conditions.
-You will also learn the specific country’s entry and exit requirements, local laws/culture, and where to find help when you need it.
-Check advice and advisories again shortly before you leave.
-Handy tool: Install the Travel Smart app on your mobile phone.
-It provides travel advisories, border wait times, emergency contact numbers, and other important information on-the-go.
-(You can also get it from Travel Advice and Advisories).
-This is another important piece of information that you’ll need before you buy plane tickets.
-Know if your destination has a current health notice and the level of risk it poses.
-You may need to take necessary travel health precautions such as routine vaccinations especially if you are travelling with children.
-Some destinations may also impose lock downs or health quarantines.
-While some airlines allow rebooking or refunds after cancellations, others don’t.
-Make sure to check such options before you buy tickets or make hotel reservations.
-You can never predict accidents and sickness!
-Smart travellers shield themselves from the inconvenience and expense that these events can cause by getting travel and health insurance.
+Whether it’s for vacation, business, or any other reason, travelling outside the province or abroad is exciting.
+To make sure that your trip is a memorable experience, prepare and plan ahead.
+Remember to do the following before you leave: Before you buy your ticket, go to Travel Advice and Advisories.
+This is where you can check whether it’s safe to go to your destination.
+You can see each country’s current safety and security conditions on this website.
+You’ll also see important information like entry and exit requirements, local laws/culture, and where to find help when you need it.
+COVID is over but some countries may still impose requirements like vaccination certificates.
+Other countries may require online registration or other documents.
+Your travel agent may inform you of such requirements if you’re getting your tickets through a travel agency.
+If not, you’ll have to look for these yourself.
+You can check Travel Advice and Advisories or do a Google search for travel advisories for your destination.
+Smart travellers shield themselves from the inconvenience and expense of unexpected events by getting travel and health insurance.
 Inquire from your credit card provider or check your employer’s insurance plan for the type of protection that best fits your needs.
 Read Say yes to travel insurance to get more tips.
 The six-month validity passport rule is observed in most countries.
 This means that your passport would have to at least be valid for six months after your final day of travel for you to be able to travel abroad.
-Make sure to check the entry requirements for the country/destination you are bound for.
+Again, check the entry requirements for the country/destination you are bound for.
 Each country or territory has different requirements.
 It’s not safe to assume that just because you have a Canadian passport (or PR Card), you will be allowed entry.
 Handy tool: Ask Travel is a great resource on the Travel.gc page.
 You can ask various questions about travelling abroad using a drop down list.
-If you are going on an extended vacation or extended absence from the province or country (this means 90 days or more in a 12-month period) notify Manitoba Health before you leave.
-You can send a letter, an email or a completed Request for Temporary out-of-Province Benefits Form.
-This ensures that your health coverage will be uninterrupted.
-However, Manitoba Health recommends considering private insurance options along with your Manitoba Health, Seniors and Active Living coverage to ensure sufficient coverage if you are going abroad.
+If you will be away from the province or country for 90 days or more in a 12-month period, notify Manitoba Health before you leave.
+You can send a letter, an email, or a completed Request for Temporary out-of-Province Benefits Form.
+This will ensure that your health coverage will be uninterrupted.
+However, Manitoba Health recommends considering private insurance options to supplement your Manitoba Health coverage if you are going abroad.
 Leave a copy of your travel itinerary with family or friends in Manitoba.
-Leave contact numbers and address/addresses so you can be contacted in case there is an emergency abroad or at home.
-Also get contact details for the Emergency Watch and Response Centre and leave a copy with friends and family.
-Photocopy or take photos of your passport and important travel papers.
-This comes in handy should they get lost or stolen.
-Make sure to store the copies somewhere safe.
-Personally, I make digital copies and email them to myself.
-This way, I still have a copy if I don’t have my phone and will be able to retrieve them easily when I need them.
+Add contact numbers and addresses so you can be contacted in case there is an emergency abroad or at home.
+Get contact details for the Emergency Watch and Response Centre and leave a copy with friends and family.
+Take photos of your passport and important travel papers.
+This will come in handy in case your papers get lost or stolen.
+Personally, I take digital copies and email them to myself.
+This way, I still have a copy if I don’t have my phone and will be able to retrieve them when I need them.
+Take photos of your luggage too, while you’re at it.
+Did you know that 2.8 million bags were mishandled in 2023?
+Having a photo of your bags can make it easier for airport personnel to look for them should they go missing.
 If you are a Canadian citizen Handy tool: Use this Traveller’s Checklist from Travel.ca to check additional steps you might have missed.
 Thorough preparation can be tedious and may cause additional expenses.
 But often, it is the extra diligence that makes the difference between a worry-free trip and a stressful one.
 Stay safe and enjoy your trip!
 Download these factsheets and guidebooks before you travel: Coming back with supplies and presents?
 Read What are the goods that you can and can’t bring when you travel back to Canada.
 Please login to tell us what you think.Skip to:

 Check travel advice and advisories